MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/known-issues.md

 This issue is resolved by the [KB4537818](https://support.microsoft.com/help/4537818/windows-10-update-kb4537818) update.

-## Uninstalling a cumulutative update prevents Storage Migration Service from starting
+## Uninstalling a cumulative update prevents Storage Migration Service from starting

 Uninstalling Windows Server cumulative updates may prevent the Storage Migration Service from starting.
-To resolve this issue, you can backup and delete the Storage Migration Service database:
+To resolve this issue, you can back up and delete the Storage Migration Service database:

 1. Open an elevated cmd prompt, where you are a member of Administrators on the Storage Migration Service orchestrator server, and run: